JoshuaHenriques/data-structures-and-algorithms/leetcode/bit-manipulation/136-single-number.md

 ## Solution

 ### Approach
 Any number xor with 0 will just be the number.
 A number xor the same number will always be 0.
+If they are two different numbers then we'll always get 1.
 So we loop through the array and xor num with result.
 At the end result will have the single number.

 ### Complexity
 $$Time: O(n)$$